Table shuffleboard: Variations

 While there are some official rules agreed upon by shuffleboard organizations, players should be aware that it can be a very informal and spontaneous game, and as such, regional variations and house rules abound.
 There are some differences by country, as well.

 In Canada, the game is played under rules approved by the Canadian Shuffleboard Congress.
 Except in certain tournaments, in one-on-one play, games are played to 15.
 Two-person teams compete until one team reaches 21 points.
 In both cases, a frame consists of four stones (pucks) per player.

+In the U.S. League and Tournament Rules are established by The Shuffleboard Federation and the Table Shuffleboard Association.
+These rules can be very detailed and complex.
+The Shuffleboard Federation also has more basic rules that are geared towards beginners and casual recreational players.
+These fall under the heading of How To Play Shuffleboard.
+The Shuffleboard Federation website also provides rules and instructions for other games that can be played on a shuffleboard table, such as Horse Collar and Crazy Eights.

 Variants and related games

-Bankboard/Cushion Shuffleboard/Bumper Shuffleboard

-A variant of table shuffleboard, more clearly related to billiards and air hockey, is bankboard (often simply called shuffleboard by its players), in which the player may bounce the puck off one of the rubber cushions or banks that run the length of both long sides of the table (in place of gutters), e.g. to go around an interfering puck.
-Bankboard tables are within the shorter range of table sizes (usually 12–13 ft long) and so can be useful for maximizing revenue per square foot of floorspace in a bar or other venue.

 Sjoelen

 A Dutch variation known as sjoelen, apparently influenced by bagatelle (a billiards offshoot and pinball ancestor), bar billiards, skeeball, miniature golf and related games, makes use of a long, unidirectional board placed on a table in which the goal is to slide 30 wooden pucks towards the end of the board and try to have them enter through small open doorways or arches into numbered scoring boxes.
-Each player has 3 sub-turns to get as many pucks in the scoring boxes.
+Each player has 3 sub-turns to get as many pucks as they can in the scoring boxes.
 The boxes are numbered from left to right: 2, 3, 4 and 1.

 A notable rule is that for each set of pucks (a puck in every box) they count double so instead of 10 points for a set, the player will get 20 points for each set.
 The maximum score is 148 which is accomplished by getting 7 pucks in 2, 7 pucks in 3, 9 pucks in 4 and 7 pucks in 1.
 It totals to 7 × 20 + 4 + 4 = 148.
 However, if the player accomplishes the max score of 148 in less than 3 sub-turns, they are returned one puck for each sub-turn less, increasing the maximum possible score to either 152 (148 in 2 sub-turns) or 156 (148 in 1 sub-turn).

-The most famous manufacturers of sjoelbakken (sjoelen boards) are Homas, Heemskerk Sport and Schilte, who mass-produce the game for the continental European market and more recently American Sjoel with their branded Shool Game at shoolgame.com in the North American market.
+The most famous manufacturers of sjoelbakken (sjoelen boards) are Homas, Heemskerk Sport and Schilte, who mass-produce the game for the continental European market.
+A typical sjoelbak is two metres long and 40cm wide, although there are slight variations between manufacturers and models.

+A Sjoelen World Cup has taken place since 2008; the 2023 edition took place in Beneden-Leeuwen, Netherlands, on 1 and 2 September 2023 and was organized by the Algemene Nederlandse Sjoelbond (the Dutch governing body of the sport, which is affiliated with the NOC*NSF).